With Brexit talks in gridlock, British truckers plan for the worst

 Many businesses are preparing for the worst, a no-deal where newly installed customs checks delay the movement of goods, leading to tailbacks and shattering cross-border supply chains.

-For the haulage and freight industry that means applying for permits and international driving licences, increasing warehouse space in Britain and Europe, ramping up customs capabilities and looking into European vehicle registration.
+For the haulage and freight industry that means applying for permits and international driving licenses, increasing warehouse space in Britain and Europe, ramping up customs capabilities and looking into European vehicle registration.

-They are also trialling different ports in case Dover, Britain’s main gateway to Europe, becomes gridlocked, delaying the daily movement of up to 16,000 trucks.
+They are also trialing different ports in case Dover, Britain’s main gateway to Europe, becomes gridlocked, delaying the daily movement of up to 16,000 trucks.

 Under government plans, two motorways and an airport in the south of England will be used as car parks if needed.